01 of 02

 One full repeat of 3 dc sts + 1 ch = about 2 inches, give or take a bit.
 With a rag rug, it's normal for your stitches to be a little uneven.

-If you have plenty of fabric strips on hand, a gauge is not critically important for this project, as there's no compelling reason you'd need to make your rug exactly the same size as my project sample.
+If you have plenty of fabric strips on hand, a gauge is not critically important for this project, as there's no compelling reason you'd need to make your rug any exact size.
 The biggest concern would be running out of material.
-As long as you have enough fabric, and it looks like the rug will turn out to be a size you can use, I wouldn't worry too much about the gauge.
-If you're short on fabric strips, that's a different story; in that case, I'd recommend matching my gauge closely to avoid running out of material.
+As long as you have enough fabric, and it looks like the rug will turn out to be a size you can use, don't fret too much about the gauge.

 Abbreviations Used in This Pattern: